 5.7.1 The TO(s) shall provide TO Final Sums reporting in the format set out in Appendix B, in

 accordance with the terms of the TO Construction Agreement.
+Appendix B also requires The Company to provide certain information to the TO(s).

 5.8 Complete construction works